ggcarvalho/IN1076_Capstone/README.md

 - Gaussian blur (`gaussian`): Takes a weighted average of a 3 x 3 region using a gaussian function.

 - Sharpen (`sharpen`): Sharpens the image.
-Formally, substracts the 4-neighbors laplacian from the original image.
+Formally, it substracts the 4-neighbors laplacian from the original image.

 - Laplacian (`laplacian`): Returns the 8-neighbors laplacian applied to the image.